-The parameters used for the 2022-23 aid were:
+The parameters used for the 2023-24 aid were:

-- Annual tuition and fees cap for two-year institutions: \$6,484 - Annual tuition and fees cap for four-year institutions: \$16,106 - Annual living and miscellaneous expense (LME) allowance: \$11,418 - Expected student share: 50% - For dependent students, factor to multiply against the nine-month Parent Contribution (PC): 79% - For independent students without dependents, factor to multiply against the nine-month expected family contribution (EFC): 35% - For independent students with dependents, factor to multiply against the nine-month EFC: 71% - The 2022-23 Federal Pell Grant tables
+- Annual tuition and fees cap for two-year institutions: \$6,580 - Annual tuition and fees cap for four-year institutions: \$16,654 - Annual living and miscellaneous expense (LME) allowance: \$12,576 - Expected student share: 50% - For dependent students, factor to multiply against the nine-month Parent Contribution (PC): 79% - For independent students without dependents, factor to multiply against the nine-month EFC: 35% - For independent students with dependents, factor to multiply against the nine-month EFC: 71% - The 2023-24 Federal Pell Grant tables

-A reviewer must check the accuracy of MSG awards by comparing the amount calculated by the institution with the amount calculated by OHE.
+An auditor must check the accuracy of MSG awards by comparing the amount calculated by the institution with the amount calculated by OHE.
 As mentioned earlier in "Materiality", it is very common for term awards to be off by \$1 and this is not an audit exception.

 NOTE: The tuition and fees amount used is the lesser of the actual amounts reported by an individual institution to OHE or the cap for the type of school (2 or 4 year).
 There are several MN State institutions that have actual tuition and fees that are less than the cap.
-A reviewer must be aware of this in order to avoid entering inaccurate tuition and fee amounts into MSG calculations.
+An auditor must be aware of this in order to avoid entering inaccurate tuition and fee amounts into MSG calculations.